-Outputs Baseline without AF Additionality (With AF) How the proposed activities go beyond business as usual (BAU) 1.1 Identify adaptation needs in the urban development sector 1.2 Review of existing adaptation policy and regulations from the urban context and suggest required integration of urban adaptation There is a tendency to see climate change from only an environmental perspective.
+Outputs Baseline without AF Additionality (With AF) How the proposed activities go beyond business as usual (BAU) 1.1 Identify adaptation needs in the urban development sector 1.2 Review of existing adaptation policy and regulations from the urban context and suggest required integration of urban adaptation measures There is a tendency to see climate change from only an environmental perspective.
 While not necessarily wrong, this approach is not holistic and can hinder decision makers' ability to identify adaptation needs in urban areas.
 The project interventions will encourage a more holistic model that closely integrates climate change adaptation and urban development, supporting Ulaanbaatar to become more resilient in the long term.
-The BAU would be a continuation of the baseline where climate change is viewed as a specific environmental problem and urban development, migration and environmental degradation are seen as separate, sectoral issues. measures 1.3 Detailed Khoroo level flood/hazard risk, exposure and vulnerability assessment reports prepared for the remaining Ger areas No detailed risk, hazard or vulnerability information exists at the khoroo level in the target khoroos, meaning that future development planning and investment decisions will not be based on the latest vulnerability information.
-Detailed risk, hazard and vulnerability information means that future development planning and investment decisions will consider present and likely future climate change risks The BAU is that the target khoroos continue to develop in a haphazard and unplanned manner, characterized by substantial population growth, sprawl, inadequate infrastructure and public services, all exacerbated by increasingly severe flooding arising from climate change-driven floods and melting permafrost 1.4 Integration workshops held to ensure that urban adaptation is prominently NAP is under development, NDC to be revised and updated around 2024.
-Future iterations may not Urban resilience issues - especially the vulnerabilities and types of adaptation actions The BAU is that adaptation priorities, articulated by the next and future iterations of the NAP and NDC, will tend to be rural focused.
+The BAU would be a continuation of the baseline where climate change is viewed as a specific environmental problem and urban development, migration and environmental degradation are seen as separate, sectoral issues.
+1.3 Detailed Khoroo level flood/hazard risk, exposure and vulnerability assessment reports prepared for the remaining Ger areas No detailed risk, hazard or vulnerability information exists at the khoroo level in the target khoroos, meaning that future development planning and investment decisions will not be based on the latest vulnerability information.
+Detailed risk, hazard and vulnerability information means that future development planning and investment decisions will consider present and likely future climate change risks The BAU is that the target khoroos continue to develop in a haphazard and unplanned manner, characterized by substantial population growth, sprawl, inadequate infrastructure and public services, all exacerbated by increasingly severe flooding arising from climate change-driven floods and melting permafrost 1.4 Integration workshops held to ensure that urban adaptation is prominently featured in Mongolia's NAP and 2025 NDC update, and climate change adaptation considerations are mainstreamed into future urban- related policies and plans NAP is under development, NDC to be revised and updated around 2024.
+Future iterations may not consider urban vulnerability or adaptation needs.
+This would be problematic as almost half of Mongolia's population lives in Ulaanbaatar alone Urban resilience issues - especially the vulnerabilities and types of adaptation actions proposed by this project, will feature more prominently in the next NDC update and the forthcoming NAP The BAU is that adaptation priorities, articulated by the next and future iterations of the NAP and NDC, will tend to be rural focused.
+While there are rural adaptation needs, this would miss the adaptation needs of the almost 50% of Mongolia's population that lives in Ulaanbaatar, and is facing increasingly frequent and severe threads from flooding and melting permafrost.
+1.5 Urban adaptation mainstreamed into local government policy and planning in the target areas Urban plans/municipal development strategies are periodically updated.
+They may not adequately consider climate change risks or adaptation needs.
+Note that activities under Outputs 1.2 and 1.3 are Adaptation considerations are mainstreamed into plans/development strategies at the sub-national level.
+Adaptation actions, if and when implemented would be stand-alone, or project based and outside the framework of urban planning or municipal development plans

 Table 10.
-Justification for the project l· --- ---
+Justification for the project